 Experiencing continual eye irritation indicates the need for professional eye care.
 An optometrist will isolate the cause of your DES and use their expertise to find the most effective treatment for lasting relief.

 Even if you have a mild case of dry eye syndrome, now is the perfect time to start treatment, before symptoms worsen.
 If you’ve sought help in the past but were told nothing else could be done to treat your eye condition, speak with Dr. Valerie Moates regarding the latest and most effective dry eye treatments.

-If you’re ready to end the cycle of getting over-the-counter eye drops without lasting relief, contact Dr. Valerie Moates for a dry eye evaluation.Our practice serves patients from Americus, Leesburg, Montezuma, and Albany, Georgia and surrounding communities.
+If you’re ready to end the cycle of getting over-the-counter eye drops without lasting relief, contact Dr. Valerie Moates for a dry eye evaluation.Our practice serves patients from Americus, Leesburg, Albany, and , Georgia and surrounding communities.